Human sacrifice: Phoenicia

 According to Roman and Greek sources, Phoenicians and Carthaginians sacrificed infants to their gods.
 The bones of numerous infants have been found in Carthaginian archaeological sites in modern times, but their cause of death remain controversial.
 In a single child cemetery called the "Tophet" by archaeologists, an estimated 20,000 urns were deposited.

 Plutarch (c.
 46) mentions the practice, as do Tertullian, Orosius, Diodorus Siculus and Philo.
 Livy and Polybius do not.
 The Bible asserts that children were sacrificed at a place called the tophet ("roasting place") to the god Moloch.
 According to Diodorus Siculus's Bibliotheca historica, "There was in their city a bronze image of Cronus extending its hands, palms up and sloping toward the ground, so that each of the children when placed thereon rolled down and fell into a sort of gaping pit filled with fire."

 Plutarch, however, claims that the children were already dead at the time, having been killed by their parents, whose consent – as well as that of the children – was required.
 Tertullian explains the acquiescence of the children as a product of their youthful trustfulness.

 The accuracy of such stories is disputed by some modern historians and archaeologists.

 Mesopotamia

 Retainer sacrifice was practised within the royal tombs of ancient Mesopotamia.
 Courtiers, guards, musicians, handmaidens, and grooms were presumed to have committed ritual suicide by taking poison.

 A 2009 examination of skulls from the royal cemetery at Ur, discovered in Iraq in the 1920s by a team led by C. Leonard Woolley, appears to support a more grisly interpretation of human sacrifices associated with elite burials in ancient Mesopotamia than had previously been recognized.
 Palace attendants, as part of royal mortuary ritual, were not dosed with poison to meet death serenely.
 Instead, they were put to death by having a sharp instrument, such as a pike, driven into their heads.

 Europe

 Neolithic Europe

-There is archaeological evidence of human sacrifice in Neolithic to Eneolithic Europe.
+There is archaeological evidence of human sacrifice in Neolithic and Eneolithic Europe.

+At Herxheim in southwestern Germany, a Linear Pottery culture enclosure dating to the fifth millennium BCE contained the fragmented remains of more than 1,000 individuals.
+Their remains show extensive post-mortem processing, including dismemberment and evidence interpreted by some researchers as ritual cannibalism.
+Whether the victims were war captives, sacrificial victims or participants in other forms of ritual violence remains debated.